 Ketogenic Diet and Metabolic Health

-- Decreased insulin release leads to increased fat breakdown (lipolysis)
+- Decreased insulin release may lead to increased fat breakdown (lipolysis)

 - Increased gluconeogenesis to provide glucose to the brain (gluconeogenesis burns a lot of energy)